-As a leader at UBC, whether in a Faculty, department or unit, it’s critical that you encourage faculty and staff in your area to participate in the survey.
-It’s important to hear from as many people as possible so that the results are a robust representation of experiences in your unit.
+As a leader at UBC, whether in a Faculty, department or unit, it’s critical that you encourage faculty and staff in your area to participate in the survey, share and discuss the results, and take action at a local level.
+If your unit received a unit-level report, it’s important to share these results in a meaningful way.

 What is different in the 2017 survey from past offerings?